 In 1551, the Spanish Inquisition was in full swing.
 Mandated by the Spanish crown, those deemed heretical to Catholic orthodoxy (Jews, Muslims, and a plethora of other peoples) were subject to forced conversion, torture, and even death.

-Fast forward nearly a century later, and a woman named Emme Toplace was interred quickly while her husband was away.
-When the bereaved visited her grave, he allegedly heard a child’s cry and ordered her disinterred.
+Fast-forward nearly a century later, and a woman named Emme Toplace died of convulsions was interred quickly while her husband was away.
+When the bereaved visited her grave roughly three days later, he allegedly heard a child’s cry and ordered her disinterred.
 When her coffin was opened, it was discovered that she had given birth to a baby boy.

 He lived and was named Fils de la Terre which means “Son of the Earth.”
 Emme’s parish register entry reads: “April ye 20, 1650, was buried Emme, the wife of Thomas Toplace, who was found delivered of a child after she had lain two hours in the grave.”

 The 1896 medical compendium Anomalies and Curiosities of Medicine cites several other examples of coffin birth.
 Most of these occurred before burial, though there are quite a few examples of archaeologists discovering human remains where it was clear that a coffin birth had happened, given the second set of smaller remains.